mixpanel/mixpanel-android/README.md

   to `com.mixpanel.android.MPConfig.AutoShowMixpanelUpdates`.
 It is also now used for both surveys and in app notifications.

+* `com.mixpanel.android.MPConfig.TestMode` has been added.
+This option, when set to true, will render your in app notifications and surveys but not track that they have been displayed.
+If you have multiple notifications/surveys, calls the respective show/get methods will simply rotate through them.

 * The minimum Android version necessary for surveys and in app notifications has been increased to 14, Ice Cream Sandwich to improve stability.